-Federal Stafford Student Loans-These loans are available to students enrolled at least half-time.
+Federal Stafford Student Loans - Stafford Unsubsidized loans are available to Graduate Studies students enrolled at least half-time.
 Eligibility must be determined through the FAFSA (www.fafsa.ed.gov), and the student must be certified eligible by the College.

-Private Loans-In some instances, a student may still need additional loans to cover the remainder of the cost of their graduate education.
-Private Loans are available to help students meet costs that are not covered by federal, state, and institutional aid.
-See GBC's Financial Aid Office with any questions.
+Private Loans---In some instances, a student may still need additional loans to cover the remainder of the cost of their graduate education.
+Private Loans are available to help students meet costs that are not covered by federal and institutional aid.
+See Grace's Financial Aid Office with any questions.